 Download the exam as soon as possible after it is available to ensure you can get help if needed before the actual exam.
-You cannot reply to the email@example.com email, so if you experience problems, please contact AskOtago, available seven days a week between 7am and 11pm New Zealand time:
+You cannot reply to the email@example.com email, so if you experience problems, please contact AskOtago, available Monday to Friday 7am–9pm, Saturday and Sunday 8:30am–6pm (New Zealand time):

 Check your exam room setup